ansible/ansible-rulebook/docs/rules.rst

      - Run an Ansible playbook from a collection
    * - run_module
      - Run an Ansible module from a collection or from the Ansible built in modules
-   * - assert_fact
+   * - set_fact
-     - Assert a fact to the rule set, will fire all matching rules different from post_event
+     - Set a fact for the rule set, will fire all matching rules different from post_event
    * - post_event
      - Assert an event to the rule set, will fire the first matching rule.
 An event is retracted after it matches.
    * - retract_fact